kaelyn-rohm/Elk-Stack/README.md

 - Downloads and installs the docker elk container.
 - Enables service docker on boot.

+After the ELK container is installed, SSH to your Elk machine.
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Docker ps -a](Images/docker_ps.png)